 Note: Shortened URLs will not work.

-3. The video will display as a preview in the email.
-Make any further edits to your email and click Send Email.
+3. The video will be displayed as a preview in the email

 Why does my youtube video show as a broken link?